Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 - Low temperatures: Low temperatures can cause inadequate digestion, which is one more reason to make sure you have proper temperatures.
 If the reptile requires belly heat versus air heat, make sure that you include an under-tank heater as a part of their enclosure.
 Make sure that the basking sites of diurnal reptiles are kept at appropriate temperatures as well.

 - Dehydration: One other cause of blockages is dehydration; always provide your reptiles with fresh water.

 The Dangers of Loose Substrates

-Impactions caused by loose substrates develop over time, so the symptoms are more gradual.
+Impactions caused by loose substrates usually develop over time, so the symptoms appear gradually and not suddenly.
 Most of the time, symptoms will go unseen until it is too late.
-Calci-Sand, Vita-Sand, and other calcium-based sand is a BIG no-no. Do not trust the manufacturer's label if it says the substrate is "digestible."
+Calci-Sand, Vita-Sand, and other calcium-based sands are big no-nos.
+Do not trust the manufacturer's label, even if it says the substrate is "digestible."

 - Play Sand

 Other risky substrates include corn cob, crushed walnut shells, gravel, cat litter, and pebbles.
 Any other pellet-type substrates should not be used in a reptile's enclosure either, as they too can cause blockages if ingested.
 The safest substrates that you can use are tile, slate, reptile carpet, and paper towels.

 Symptoms of Blockages